William D. Ford Federal Direct Loans

 Parent PLUS Loan

 This is a credit based, unsubsidized loan for parents of dependent undergraduate students.
 The current interest rate is 7.60%.
 (The new interest rate for 2019-20 will be announced in early June 2019.)
-The application can be printed from the "Forms & Resources" page.
+The application can be printed from the "Printable Office Forms" page.
 The completed application should be submitted to the Financial Aid Office.

 * For 2019 - 2020 federal financial aid a student is considered independent if he or she can answer "Yes" to any one of thirteen questions: (Students may be required to provide supportive documentation.)
 The first eight questions are: